 The steps they take to find a solution will lead them into even greater danger or difficulty.

 The core conflict of a story is the driving force for the narrative.
 It is what keeps the audience engaged, caring about the characters, and wanting to find out how it all ends.

 Without a core conflict, there is no story; without a character facing a challenge, there is no plot.

 What Is Core Conflict?

-The core conflict of your screenplay is the struggle or challenge that drives your plot forward.
 Another way to think of it is, “what is keeping your hero from achieving his or her main goal throughout the story?”